Meet the Puzzle Masters

 Arrangers of America’s Largest Manufacturing Trade Show!

-The initial floor plan for IMTS 2020 was released this week.
-It will change more than 400 times before opening day, Monday, Sept.
-14, 2020.
+The inital floor plan will change more than 400 times before opening day, Monday, Sept.
+12, 2022.
 How is it laid out?
 Why does it change?
 Here’s the scoop from the dauntless team that pieces it together to bring you one of the greatest shows on earth!

 In this behind-the-scenes video and article, the puzzle masters share their tactics, challenges, and solutions to arrange the 2,000-piece puzzle across 1.5 million square feet of floor space—approximately the size of 13 Wrigley Fields, 87 hockey rinks, or 25 football fields.